elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 using SG++.
 We also show how to use SG++ from the other supported languages (Python, Java, and MATLAB).
-As an example application, we consider the [quick start tutorial](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(C%E2%81%BA%E2%81%BA)) however, the instructions can be analogously applied to other programs.
+As an example application, we consider the [base quick start tutorial](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(C%E2%81%BA%E2%81%BA)) tutorial.cpp; however, the instructions can be analogously applied to other programs.

 Note that all examples, are automatically built after each SCons run.
 Therefore, the following steps are not necessary to compile the examples;